nihathrael/enumset_benchmark/README.md

 * Using `Set#of(Object, Object, Object)`
 * Using `HashSet`

+You can find the benchmark implementation in [EnumSetBenchmark.java](https://github.com/nihathrael/enumset_benchmark/blob/main/app/src/jmh/java/de/kinnen/enumset_benchmark/EnumSetBenchmark.java).

 # How to run the Benchmark

-You can run the benchmark using `gradlew jmh`.
+You can run the benchmark using `./gradlew jmh` (Linux/Mac) or `./gradlew.bat jmh` (Windows).
+Gradle will also automatically download the necessary dependencies.

 # Results